bogdanpolak/class-helpers/README.md

  One of the recommended practices when using class helpers is to plan good  project maintenance, including version control and release management.
 Proven steps including two important point:

 1. **Independent project** - class helpers should be maintained as a separate project, versioned and merged into finial projects like other external packages.
-1. Release cycle
-   - Helpers project should have individual releases with defined version numbers, release dates and its own branching model.
-New helpers version can be tested and integrated with final projects at the right time.
-This integration can be straightforward and quick, but sometimes could be more challenging.
+1. **Helpers release cycle** - class helpers project should have releases with defined version numbers and dates.
+Which makes it necessary to build an independent branching model in the repository.
+New helpers release can be tested before deploy and then integrated with final projects at the right time.
+Such integration can be simple or a little more difficult depending on the number of breakthrough changes.

-This project is live example of such deployment techniques.
+This GitHub project is live example of such deployment techniques.
 We are using branching model inspired by Vincent Driessen blog post: [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) together with planing and delivery model inspired by Kanban method.

 **Class helpers project branching model**